Student Disability Grievance/Appeal Policy and Procedure

-- Students are encouraged to directly discuss the matter in person or in writing with the individual(s) most directly responsible.
+- Students or visitors are encouraged to discuss the matter in person or in writing with the Disability Services Coordinator.

-- If the Disability Services Coordinator is involved in the concern(s), the student should report to the Dean of Students Office designee and follow formal complaint procedures.
+- If the Disability Services Coordinator is involved in the concern(s), the student should report to the Senior Associate Dean of Students or the Dean of Students Office and follow formal complaint procedures.
 The Senior Associate Dean of Students has the discretion to designate an appropriate officer to review the appeal (“designee").

 When to File Complaint

-Complaints regarding academic or housing accommodations (including, but not limited to, auxiliary aids and academic adjustments shall be filed as soon as possible, but no later than 30 calendar days of the judgment they wish to appeal.
-All other complaints must be filed within 180 days of the incident.
+Complaints regarding academic or housing accommodations (including, but not limited to, auxiliary aids and adjustments) shall be filed as soon as possible, but no later than 30 calendar days of the judgment they wish to appeal.

 A complaint must be in writing and include the following:

-- The grievant's name, ID number, address, e-mail address, and phone number.
+1. The complainant’s name, ID number (if student), address, e-mail address, and phone number.